twmulloy/t/README.md

 ".my-class".t(); // `getElementsByClassName`
 ```

-The `t()` string method returns the element nodes (if they exist) along with some helpful utility functions.
+The `t()` string method returns the element nodes contained within the `elements` namespace (if they exist), along with some helpful utility functions.

 ## Utils